microsoft/computervision-recipes/scenarios/action_recognition/README.md

 #### Inference speed

-Most publications focus on accuracy rather than on inferencing speed.
+Most publications focus on accuracy rather than inference speed.
 The figure below from the paper "[Representation Flow for Action Recognition](https://arxiv.org/abs/1810.01455)" is a noteworthy exception.
-Note how fast R(2+1)D is with 471ms, compared to approaches which requite optical flow ("Flow" or "Two-stream") as input.
+Note how fast R(2+1)D is with 471ms, compared especially to approaches which require optical flow fields as input to the DNN ("Flow" or "Two-stream").

 <img align="center" src="./media/inference_speeds.png" width = "500" />